vanyle/NimPlus/README.md

 Contributing
 ------------

 Pull requests are **not** welcome.
-Fork this project if you want to add stuff.
+I might still merge them if I feel like it thou.
 Open an issue if you have a problem.